allegient-labs/bootcamp-refactoring/README.md

 1. It is an item factory
 2. It is a middleman

-This violates two OO principles...
+This violates two OO principles:

 1. It violates the "single responsibility" principle
-2. Middleman is an evil code small
+2. Middleman is an evil code smell

 We'll fix the single responsibility violation first...

 1. Change `GildedRose` so that the constructor takes an `Item` instance.
 You will no longer need the `name` attribute
 2. Make a new class `GildedRoseFactory`
 3. Move the `forName` method from `GildedRose` to `GildedRoseFactory`.
-Change its signature to `public static GildedRose forName(String name)`
+Change it's signature to `public static GildedRose forName(String name)`
 4. Change `GildedRoseTest` to use the factory rather than instantiating a `GildedRose` directly

-Break out the factory - leave the middle man (will also have to change the tests)

 ## Step 5 - Fix the Middle Man with Inheritance
-`GildedRose` is now a pure middle man and the is a terrible code smell.
+`GildedRose` is now a pure middle man and that is a terrible code smell.
 But our client (the tests) are written to talk to the `GildedRose` API and we don't want to change that.

 You have probably also noticed that there is a lot of duplicated code in the various item classes and the only difference is the `tick` method.

 We can solve this problem with inheritance.
 Inheritance is not evil, but it is dangerous and often misused.
 We want shallow narrow hierarchies.
 Our current issue is a good use for inheritance.

 1. Add `quality` and `daysRemaining` attributes to `GildedRose`.
 Make them `protected`.
-Change the `initialize`, `getQuality`, and `getDaysRemaining` methods to use these field directly.
+Change the `initialize`, `getQuality`, and `getDaysRemaining` methods to use these fields directly.
 2. Remove the `item` instance variable, and change the constructor so that it doesn't accept any parameters
 3. The `tick` method can just be an empty method
 4. Change the four item classes so that they extend `GildedRose` rather than implementing `Item`.
 Remove all the duplicated code - the `tick` method is all that remains
 5. Delete the `Item` interface
 6. Do you still need the `Sulfuras` class?
 7. Fix the factory so that it creates proper instances in the `GildedRose` hierarchy

 Discussion Notes:
 1. We now have a very clean solution where the single responsibility principle is followed properly and all the classes are small and relatively simple.
 It's tempting to stop here...